-RNA and Disease
+mRNA and Genetics Disease

-To treat these types of disease, RNA therapies have a uniquely powerful ability to regulate protein expression and restore health.
+To treat these types of disease, mRNA therapies have a potentially powerful ability to regulate protein expression and restore health.

-Our RNA Medicines
+Our mRNA Investigational Medicines

 Translate Bio is developing transformative mRNA therapies to treat diseases caused by protein or gene dysfunction, and to generate protective immunity in the case of vaccines.

 We believe that our MRTTM platform is broadly applicable across multiple diseases in which the production of a desirable protein can have a therapeutic effect or where a desirable antigen can have a protective effect.
 We have observed successful production of desired proteins through multiple routes of administration in preclinical studies, which may allow us to develop MRTTM product candidates for the treatment of a wide range of rare and non-rare genetic diseases.